 Broadband is a truly massive growth area, even today.
-2016 alone saw an extra 4.7% added to the total number of broadband customers.
-What was most remarkable, however, was the number of customers connected to fibre internet, which grew by 122% in a year.
+The second half of 2017 alone saw an extra 3.4% added to the total number of broadband customers.
+What was most remarkable, however, was the number of customers connected to fibre internet, nearly doubled in a year.
 The reason for this, of course, is the rollout of the NBN, which has been increasingly picking up speed recently – despite all the arguments about which technology it should use.

 And yes, there’s been a lot of politics involved in how the NBN’s rolled out.
 As a result, multiple different types of broadband connections are available in Australia at the moment.
 Which ones are available to you depends entirely on where you live.
 If you’re lucky, you’ll have a choice between them.
 And if you’re really lucky, you’ll have been part of the initial full-fibre rollout that was abandoned with the change of government.

 But what actually are all these different types of broadband connection?
 What do all those confusing initialisms – FTTP, FTTB, FTTC, HFC and so on – mean?
 Wonder no more.
 We’re going to give you all the info you need about each type and explain what it means for you.